kubernetes-csi/docs/book/src/raw-block.md

 The main difference between block volumes and mount volumes is the expected result of the `NodePublish()`.
 For mount volumes, the CO expects the result to be a mounted directory, at `TargetPath`.
 For block volumes, the CO expects there to be a device file at `TargetPath`.
-The device file can by a bind-mounted device from the hosts `/dev` file system, or it can be a device node created at that location using `mknod()`.
+The device file can be a bind-mounted device from the hosts `/dev` file system, or it can be a device node created at that location using `mknod()`.

 It's desirable but not required to expose an unfiltered device node.
 For example, CSI plugins based on